Kis Kisko Pyaar Karoon

+As of April 2025, the sequel is in development.

 Plot

 This film starts with a voiceover of the explanation of marriage and how it has changed people's lives.
 Then, Kumar Shiv Ram Kishan's life is introduced.
-It has been shown how Kumar accidentally marries three different women – Juhi, Anjali and Simran – to prevent them from committing suicide.
+It has been shown how Kumar accidentally marries three different women – Juhi, Simran and Anjali – to prevent them from committing suicide.
 Without letting them know about each other, he makes excuses to spend one night with each wife.
 On the advice of his friend, Karan, he buys three flats on different floors of the same building for his wives, and Kumar and Karan experience unlikely situations as a result.

 Kumar also has a girlfriend, Deepika, who he wants to marry, and Deepika's father accepts Kumar as his son-in-law.
-One evening before Karva Chauth, Deepika's father sees Kumar with his three wives, one at a time, but Kumar passes it off as an April Fool trick played by the women.
-Deepika's father again suspects Kumar when he sees Kumar's photo and believes him to be engaged to a female employee.
+One evening before Karva Chauth, Deepika's father sees Kumar with his three wives, one at a time, but Kumar passes it off as an April Fool prank played by the women.
+Deepika's father again suspects Kumar when he sees Kumar's photo and believes him to be engaged to an employee in his office.
 Deepika and Kumar decide to marry in court to avoid tensions.
-However, another complication arises as Kumar's estranged parents reconcile, realize they each know their son to have a different wife, then learn he's to marry Deepika.
+However, another complication arises as Kumar's estranged parents reconcile, realise they each know their son to have a different wife, then learn he's to marry Deepika.

 Karan and Deepika wait a long time at the courthouse; when Kumar does arrive, he sees his three wives – who have become good friends with Deepika – and has to hide.
 Karan tells Deepika and the wives that the groom went to the hospital to help a friend, and to postpone the wedding by two days.
 The wives leave and Kumar comes out saying it's okay and they can marry, stopping Deepika when she tries to call her friends.
 He suggests going to a temple to marry and sends Karan to bring what they will need.